BrandonHannan/SoftwareFrameworksAssignment/README.md

 Services are used to handle shared logic, data manipulation and communication with the backend Node.js and Express.js server (APIs).
 - `AuthenticationService`: Manages user login, creation, logout, account deletion, updating and fetching a user's information.
 It is also responsible for storing and retrieving user credentials from the browsers local storage.
 - `GroupService`: Manages all group, channel and message related operations.
 It is responsible for fetching, creating, deleting, managing user memberships within groups/channels/messages and stores and retrieves the current state (current group and current channel that the user is attempting access) of the web application from the browser's local storage.
+- `SocketService`: Manages the socket connection for a user, allowing them to send/receive messages and join a video chat room.
+- `VideoChatService`: Manages the local video and audio stream of the user and the remote video and audio stream of another user within a video chat utilising PeerJS.
 - `NotificationService`: Provides a method to display notifications of success and error messages to the user across the web application.

 ---